On this page:

 Households in embedded networks

 Yes.
-Households in embedded networks (such as where you receive electricity from your strata or landlord in a caravan park, apartment building or retirement home or village) are eligible for the bill relief payment.
+Households in embedded networks (such as where you receive electricity from your strata or landlord in a caravan park, apartment building or retirement home or village) are eligible for the additional $150 bill relief payment.

-To reduce administrative burden and due to the complexity of embedded networks and system limitations, households in embedded networks will receive one-off payments of $300.
+To reduce administrative burden and due to the complexity of embedded networks and system limitations, households in embedded networks will receive one-off payments of $150.

 If you live in a retirement village, caravan park or some apartment buildings, it is likely that you receive your electricity through an embedded network.
 Use the following steps to determine whether your property is in an embedded network: